-Is the Harvard SAR Program an academic department or fellowships institute in which fellows are appointed?
-No, depending on discipline, fellows are placed in, or "hosted by," academic departments, centers, or institutes within Harvard.
-Harvard SAR selects and supports fellows and faciliates appointments in "host" departments.
+Is Harvard SAR an academic department or fellowships institute in which fellows are appointed?
+No, depending on discipline, fellows are "hosted by," academic departments, centers, or institutes within Harvard.
+The SAR Program sselects and supports fellows and faciliates appointments in "host" departments.

 Who chooses SAR fellows?
-Selections are made by the Scholars at Risk Committee, which comprises faculty and staff members from the Harvard community.
+Selections are made by the Scholars at Risk Committee, which comprises faculty members from the Harvard community.

 When are results announced?
-Because of the volume of applications, applicants may not be notified until early spring, 2018.
+Because of the volume of applications, applicants may not be notified until early spring.

 Will all applicants be notifed?
 Yes, all applicants will be notified, regardless of outcome, by email (unless another means of communication has been requested via nomination/application form).

 If I am chosen, when can I expect a formal letter of invitation from Harvard SAR?
 The complexities involved in creating a fellowship package, including matching a Fellow to a host department, can delay the preparation of a formal offer.
 Offers will be issued as soon as possible, and we appreciate your patience.
 (You are welcome to check in with us at any time, and as often as you like.)